I. If they can get in it, they will.

 III.
 There are roughly four distinct meows you need to be able to decipher.

 1. "The food dish is empty!"
 This does not mean that the cat is hungry.
 It simply means that the food dish is empty and has caused mass panic in the house.
-This meow is high pitched and there seems to be few breaths taken between each meow.
-It is often accompanied with a weaving between the human's legs.

 2. “Where have you been!”
 This is a general, talkative meow.
 Medium in tone, more breaths taken between each individual meow.
 Usually heard when the cat first sees you at the end of the day.